tb18003/Periodic-Time/README.md

 This app is made just for discover the amazing world of programming, and for learn it!<br>

-It is totally free, do whatever you want it!
+It is totally free, do whatever you want with it!